Providence Reds

 The Providence Reds were a hockey team that played in the Canadian-American Hockey League (CAHL) between 1926 and 1936 and the American Hockey League (AHL) from 1936 to 1977, the last season of which they played as the Rhode Island Reds.
 The team won the Calder Cup in 1938, 1940, 1949, and 1956.
 The Reds played at the Rhode Island Auditorium, located on North Main Street in Providence, Rhode Island, from 1926 through 1972, when the team affiliated with the New York Rangers and moved into the newly built Providence Civic Center.
 The team name came from the breed of chicken known as the Rhode Island Red.

-When the North American Hockey League folded in 1977, the Broome Dusters acquired the Reds franchise and moved them to Binghamton, New York, where they were known as the Binghamton Dusters, Binghamton Whalers, and Binghamton Rangers.
-In 1997 the franchise was sold to Madison Square Garden and then moved to become the Hartford Wolf Pack.
+When the North American Hockey League folded in 1977, the owners of the NAHL's Broome Dusters acquired the Reds franchise and moved them to Binghamton, New York, where they were known as the Binghamton Dusters, Binghamton Whalers, and Binghamton Rangers.
+In 1997 the franchise was sold to Madison Square Garden and then moved to Hartford, Connecticut to become the Hartford Wolf Pack.
 On November 27, 2010, they were renamed the Connecticut Whale to honor the NHL's Hartford Whalers; but changed their name back to the Wolf Pack in 2013.
 It is the oldest continuously operating minor-league hockey franchise in North America, having fielded a team in one form or another since 1926 in the CAHL.
-It is also the only AHL franchise to have never missed a season.
+Among all professional hockey franchises in North America, only the NHL's Montreal Canadiens, Toronto Maple Leafs and Boston Bruins are older. is also the only AHL franchise to have never missed a season since the league began as a "circuit of mutual convenience" between the CAHL and first International Hockey League in 1936.

 The AHL returned to Providence in 1992 in the form of the Providence Bruins.
-Formed in 2001, The Rhode Island Reds Heritage Society commemorates the existence of the franchise and keeps the memory alive.
+Formed in 2001, The Rhode Island Reds Heritage Society commemorates the existence of the Reds franchise and keeps the memory alive.
 Their pinnacle event is an annual reunion that takes place during the first weekend in August.